Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Hj0nhmramiM.md

 ### Transcript

-> yeah yeah how many devs do we have somewhere like 30 to 40 or something yeah something like that we're we're uh still working from home everyone so we me and jace we filmed in the office last week and there's like three people yeah there it's super empty it's a really big office and like no one there
+> yeah yeah how many devs do we have somewhere like 30 to 40 or something yeah something like that we're we're, still working from home everyone so we me and jace we filmed in the office last week and there's like three people yeah there it's super empty it's a really big office and like no one there